Josh-Uvi/newsapi-client/README.md

 ```

 > [!IMPORTANT]
-> The above command will update/increase the version number of the package.json and package-lock.json files and also commit the changes to git.
+> It is **mandatory** to run the above command to trigger a new release of the package from the CI.

 4. Push to your fork: